Logo of Boss Rush Network featuring bold, modern typography.

 I found myself agonizing over specific decisions in this game, and emotionally invested.
 At times it made me feel emotional and anxious and embarrassed that I didn’t know the geography.
 These aren’t the typical feelings that stereotypical video games evoke.
 For me, a game like Bury me, my Love, is worth playing and considering because of this.
 While escaping into a power fantasy or something simple and pleasant has its place, Bury me, my Love shows us that games can do much more, like educate us, help us empathize, and grow as people and players.

 Have you played Bury me, my Love?
 What was your experience of the game?
-Let us know in the comments below or join the conversation on the Boss Rush Discord.
+Let us know in the comments below or join the conversation on the Boss Rush Discord

 IMAGES SOURCE: Ico Partners

-One thought on “GAME REVIEW: Bury Me, My Love”
+2 responses to “GAME REVIEW: Bury Me, My Love”